Single sign-on (SSO)

 • JWT tokens are readable by anyone, so don't add secret data in the payload.
 Though, they can only be verified by people with your SSO secret.

-Step 3: Apply the token
+Step 3: Applying the SSO token

 When you have the token, you can apply it easily by adding ?sso=TOKEN to any url of your portal.